-1. It’s the political centre of Australia
+1. Canberra is the political centre of Australia

-Canberra, located in the Australian Capital Territory (ACT), is the capital city of Australia.
-It’s also Australia’s largest inland city, home to the Australian government and the site of Parliament House.
+Located in the Australian Capital Territory (ACT), Canberra is the capital city of Australia.
+It’s also Australia’s largest inland city, home to the Australian Government and the site of Parliament House.

-3. It’s Australia’s ‘most educated’ city
+3. Canberra is Australia’s ‘most educated’ city

 4. Canberra has plenty of on-campus accommodation

 In larger cities like Sydney and Melbourne, finding accommodation can sometimes be a challenge.
 However, in Canberra, you’ll have enough support to make it a stress-free, seamless experience.

 For example, the University of Canberra offers an accommodation guarantee: all first-year domestic and new or continuing international students are guaranteed places in student housing.

 With this guarantee, you’ll not only eliminate your worries of not finding accommodation, but you’ll be better immersed in your university community.

 No matter where you live in Canberra, getting around is easy.
 If you’re a cyclist, you’ll enjoy the many bike paths throughout the city and the great selection of bike hire venues.
 Plus, in contrast to bigger cities like Sydney and Melbourne, Canberra has relatively little traffic, which means you’ll be sure to get to class on time!

 Canberra is not only well-connected locally, but it’s also in touch with the greater global community.
 One in four Canberrans speak a language other than English, and more than 90% of residents agree that society benefits from multiculturalism.
 Strong cultural and linguistic diversity means the city has a distinct character and identity.